Summary extract from 2019 Care Quality Commission inspection report

 Is the service well-led?
 Good

 About the service: Golders Green Nursing is a domiciliary care service providing personal care and support to people living in their own home.
-Care packages consist of a minimum of eight hours per shift, with many people commissioning full day or night time care where required.
+Commissioned care packages consist of a minimum of four to six hours per care call, with many people commissioning full day or night time care where required.
 The registered manager and nurse manager responsible for the management and delivery of care are both qualified nurses who continue to maintain their registration with the Nursing and Midwifery Council.
 Golders Green Nursing was providing personal care and support to 27 people aged 65 and over at the time of the inspection.

 People's experience of using this service: People were highly complementary of the care and support that they received from Golders Green Nursing.
 We were told that the service and care staff were, "excellent", "fantastic", "helpful" and "professional."